PiotrJerzy13/PiotrJerzy13/README.md

 I started my career in the legal world ⚖️ but decided to take a bold step into technology.
 What began as curiosity quickly turned into passion — I started with **C and C++**, building low-level projects and learning how computers really work.

-From there, I moved into the web world with **React** ⚛️, exploring how ideas can turn into interactive applications.
+From there, I moved into the web world with React ⚛️ on the frontend and experimented with Node.js + Fastify on the backend, learning how to build interactive applications that connect seamlessly with APIs.
+I also started exploring Docker to understand how projects can be deployed and scaled.

 Currently, I’m diving deep into **Java** ☕, focusing on backend development and solid software engineering principles.

 💡 I enjoy solving problems, learning new tools, and building projects that connect theory with real-world use.